 Most importantly, IM+ supports a relatively new Snapchat service called Snap Map, which allows you to see where your friends are at any given moment.
 Currently, that's the closest to Snapchat you can get.
 And even if Snapchat releases its app for Mac in the future, you can be sure that IM+ will support it right away.

-Uplet is the best way to use Instagram on your Mac.
+Grids is the best way to use Instagram on your Mac.
 The tool allows you to create and share permanent posts to Instagram as well as manage multiple accounts at once.
+It even lets you post Stories from Mac!
 In a word — a complete Instagram experience.

-Best of all, both Uplet and IM+ are available for a no-strings-attached unlimited 7-day trial through Setapp, a Mac platform with over 180 social, productive, and utilitarian apps for your everyday life.
-Crucially, Uplet and IM+ will ensure you won't ever get cut off from your friends, even for a minute.
+Best of all, both Grids and IM+ are available for a no-strings-attached unlimited 7-day trial through Setapp, a Mac platform with over 220 social, productive, and utilitarian apps for your everyday life.
+Crucially, Grids and IM+ will ensure you won't ever get cut off from your friends, even for a minute.